-- 0x01 Expose printable booter path as an UEFI variable. - 0x02 Expose OpenCore version as an UEFI variable. - 0x04 Expose OpenCore version in boot picker menu title.
+- 0x01 Expose printable booter path as an UEFI variable. - 0x02 Expose OpenCore version as an UEFI variable. - 0x04 Expose OpenCore version in boot picker menu title. - 0x08 Expose OEM information as a set of UEFI variables.

 Exposed booter path points to OpenCore.efi or its booter depending on the load order.
 To obtain booter path use the following command in macOS: